DiscoverNLP/Assignments/lab02.md

 ```

 This pattern will be useful for you as you develop more complex python programs.
-It allows you to write functions that will can be imported into other programs while still
+It allows you to write functions that will be imported into other programs while still
 having your `tokenizer.py` be runnable as a stand-alone program.

 The `main` function should be the only place where you print anything.